1999–2000 in English football: Chester out, Kidderminster in

 Chester City were relegated to the Conference after 69 years of Football League membership.
 They were replaced by Conference champions Kidderminster Harriers, who had won the Conference title six years earlier but had been refused promotion because their Aggborough ground did not meet capacity requirements.

 Coppell quits Palace again

 Steve Coppell was sacked as Crystal Palace manager, having been in charge of the club four times in 16 years.
 New owner Simon Jordan brought in Alan Smith (who had managed Palace between 1993 and 1995) as Coppell's successor.
 The change of hands gave Palace fans hope for the future after a financial crisis had almost put the club out of business.

 Shearer quits the international stage

 Alan Shearer retired from international football after playing for England at Euro 2000, much to the dismay of many fans who felt that he still had a few years left in him at the highest level.

 Wimbledon relegated after 14 years

 Wimbledon were relegated from the Premiership after 14 years in the top flight.
-Their fate was sealed on 14 May 12 years to the day that they had achieved their famous FA Cup victory over Liverpool.
+Their fate was sealed on 14 May, 12 years to the day since they had achieved their famous FA Cup victory over Liverpool.